 Email marketing is a great way to get the word out and share your packages with clients.
 You can announce your offers all while wishing your clients a happy holiday or new year, sharing a link that takes them to the package offer.

 If you already happen to be using Schedulicity, sending a quick email marketing blast can be done from right within your account.
-There’s even some handy holiday template to use — so you can be as festive as you want!
+There’s even some handy holiday templates to use — so you can be as festive as you want!

 It may seem a little more old school, but nothing beats word-of-mouth marketing.
 So the next time you have your clients in your gym or studio for their favorite class, don’t forget to mention your upcoming holiday promotions.